The Initiation Box – Reserve (Ships March 2026)

 You have questions, we have answers.

-What is inside
+What is inside?

 Everything you need to start and finish your first haute couture–inspired embroidery piece:

-- Printed design
+- 2 Printed designs

 - Heat-erasable pen